 - Check out AHP and their Question and Answer sheet.

 - Have a look at these video clips on these placements A day in the life of a rural doctor in South Africa and Going Rural

-- For further information, contact Professor Bill Irish (GP Director, School of Primary Care) or Dr Robin While (Chairman, School of Primary Care Board and AHP Ambassador).
+- For further information, contact Professor Bill Irish (GP Director, School of Primary Care) or Dr Robin While (Chairman, School of Primary Care Board).

-As of August 2012, we have encouraged our trainees who take up an OOPE opportunity to spend their year with Africa Health Placements (AHP).
+From August 2015 all placements will be with Africa Health Placements (AHP).
 Africa Health Placements is an organisation with a mission: to support and enhance healthcare systems in Africa, by ﬁnding, placing and retaining the right people for the job.

 Africa Health Placements offer a range of services, which are delivered free of charge, and range from ﬁnding the most suitable position and location (based on your skills and preferences), to managing the completion of all regulatory requirements, to ensuring that you settle in comfortably.
 AHP have a competent team of professional recruiters to assist you with your registrations, work permits, placement and orientation at a choice of facilities throughout underserved areas of South Africa, Lesotho and Swaziland.
 Posts with AHP also attract an attractive salary.
 Dr Robin While, the Chair of the School Board and former GP and Associate Postgraduate GP Dean, will provide some in-country support from Cape Town.
 He will also be able to visit you in your hospital with members of the AHP team.

 Will I be able to apply for one of these OOPE Options once I have started training?

 It is envisaged that most places offered will be at the time of recruitment to GP Specialty Training, however, should additional places become available during the academic year, an advert will be sent out to all current ST1s in the Spring Term inviting applications.
 Information in relation to such opportunities will also be placed on the website and in the weekly newsletter.